-Now that we’ve all recovered from our turkey tryptophan-induced comas and the Black Friday craziness, are you ready to eat some more?!
+Before we hit our turkey tryptophan-induced comas and the Black Friday craziness, are you ready to eat some additional excitement?!
 Ha.
-Whether you’re trying to get rid of any extra ingredients you may have gone a little overboard on at the store, or you’re just looking for something sweet to help you transition between one holiday to the next, I have the perfect recipe for you to try.
+Whether you’re trying to get rid of any extra ingredients you may have gone a little overboard on at the store, or you’re just looking for something sweet to help you transition between holidays and the “new norm,” I have the perfect recipe for you to try.

 Growing up, banana bread was always an absolute favorite of mine, and I love the family tradition of cooking and baking together.